especialista-seta/backend-coding-test/README.md

 ## Decisions

+### Spring Boot

+I decided to update the Spring Boot version to 2.7.17, since its one of latest stable version that works with Java 11.
+The rest of the dependencies were also updated since Spring Boot uses BOM to maintain the dependencies versions.

+If I were to update the Java version (to 17 or 21), I would also update the Spring Boot version to the latest stable relase.(^3.X.X)

+### Spring Security

+I chose to use Spring Security to secure the API, creating a simple service that checks a certain header contains an specific value.
+This behaviour can be enhanced to use JWT tokens, for example, to make the API more secure or to make a request to an external service to validate the token.
+I also disabled the default behaviour of Spring Security that request an user/password to access the API.

 ### Docker-compose

 In order to facilitate the execution of the application, I created a docker-compose file that starts a MySQL database.